-Join Mike Meyers for an in-depth discussion in this video Remote desktop connections, part of CompTIA A+ Exam Prep (220-901) Part 5: Networking.
+Join Mike Meyers for an in-depth discussion in this video Remote desktop connections, part of CompTIA A+ (220-901) Cert Prep: 5 Networking.

 - One thing I love as a tech,…is if somebody has a problem,…I like to be able to sit in the comfort of my chair…and be able to access their system remotely…in order to check it out.…So what I want to talk about is remote access,…and the many ways you can do it.…I wanna start off with one of the earliest internet…applications there was, called Telnet.…To show you how we can use Telnet to access…a computer remotely.…Now, Telnet has been around…literally as long as the internet.…And in order to run Telnet,…you need a Telnet client.…